 Research Project: Photovoice for Doctoral Persistence

 The journey to acquire a doctoral degree is marked with much struggle, sacrifice, and accomplishment.
 Due to these and other factors, attrition rates can be high in many doctoral programs.
 These rates can be as high as 60-70% across multiple disciplines (Woo, Mulit, & Visalli, 2016).
 The discipline of counselor education is not immune from these attrition rates.
 With counselor education falling within social sciences and its 70% attrition rate, there is motivation to understand how to mitigate these high dropout rates (Burkholder, 2012).
 According to the Council for Accreditation of Counseling & Related Educational Programs (CACREP) Annual report (2017), there were only 379 graduates with 2,561 enrolled.
 These statistics are similar across the past three years.
 While these dropouts can occur at any stage of the doctoral journey, most occur during the dissertation stage (Rockinson-Szapkiw, Spaulding, & Spaulding, 2016).
 There is a significant financial and time investment in the pursuit of a doctoral degree from both the individual as well as the institution.
-Thus, many of the institutions incorporate a rigorous admission and application process to determine candidates that are suited with the skills necessary for completion (Sverdlik, Hall, McAlpine, & Hubbard, 2018).
+Thus, many of the institutions incorporate a rigorous admission and application process to determine candidates who are suited with the skills necessary for completion (Sverdlik, Hall, McAlpine, & Hubbard, 2018).
 From the numbers, however, it is clear more understanding is needed to determine the factors that contribute to the high attrition rates.

 The following study focuses on determining these factors in order to provide a more complete picture of doctoral persistence.
 The research questions were designed to explore factors through the use of participatory action research, specifically, pictures and stories: What are the categories and themes that impact doctoral persistence to graduation?
 How do pictures and stories illustrate these categories and themes?
 What followed was a qualitative study that utilized theme analysis to answer these questions by evaluating similar patterns and themes.
 The understanding of these patterns and themes can be applied to a specific counselor education program within a local Christian institution built upon the ongoing discussion of this persisting problem.